-Option Description TPM Security (i) NOTE: The TPM menu is available only when the TPM module is installed.
-Enables you to control the reporting mode of the TPM.
-The TPM Security option is set to Off by default.
-You can only modify the TPM Status, and TPM Activation if the TPM Status field is set to either On with Pre-boot Measurements or On without Pre-boot Measurements .
+Option Description TPM Information TPM Information TPM Security () NOTE: The TPM menu is available only when the TPM module is installed.
+Enables you default. a to control the reporting mode of the TPM.
+The TPM Security option is set to Off by When TPM default.
 When TPM 2.0 is installed, the TPM Security option is set to On or Off .
 This option is set to Off by default.
-TPM Information Changes the operational state of the TPM.
-This option is set to No Change by default.
-TPM Firmware Indicates the firmware version of the TPM.
+TPM Information Displays the e operational state of the TPM.
+TPM Firmware Indicates th Indicates the firmware version of the TPM.
 TPM Hierarcy Enables, disables, or clears the storage and endorsement hierarchies.
 When set to Enabled , the storage and endorsement hierarchies can be used.
-When set to Disabled , the storage and endorsement hierarchies cannot be used.
-When set to Clear , the storage and endorsement hierarchies are cleared of any values, and then reset to Enabled .
+When set to o Disabled , the storage and endorsement hierarchies cannot be used.
+When set to Clear , the storage and endorsement hierarchies are cleared of any values, and then reset Enabled .
+TPM Advanced Settings TPM PPI Bypass Provision When set to Enabled , allows the Operating System to bypass Physical Presence Interface (PPI) prompts when issuing PPI Advanced Configuration and Power interface (ACPI) provisioning operations.
+TPM PPI Bypass Clear When set to Enabled allows the Operating System to bypass Physical Presence Interface (PPI) prompts when issuing PPI Advanced Configuration and Power Interface (ACPI) clear operations.
+TPM2 AlgorithAllows the user to change the cryptographic algorithms used in the Trusted (TPM).
+The available options are dependent on the TPM firmware. m Selection To enable TPM2 Algorithm Selection, Intel(R) TXT technology must be disabled.
+The TPM2 Algorithm Selection option supports SHA1, SHA128, SHA256, SHA512 and SM3 by detecting the TPM module.
+This option is set to SHA1 by default.

-Table 21.
-TPM 2.0 security information (continued)